DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Extended Related Work

 DCM \citep{bhattacharya2026discrete} takes a different route by treating sparse expression profiles as discrete count-bin sequences and training a discrete diffusion model directly in token space.
 This makes DCM a natural stress test for DPRM beyond ordinary language: genes are not ordered left-to-right, expression profiles are sparse and high-dimensional, and the reveal order determines which expression bins are reconstructed first.
 Our DPRM-DCM experiment is deliberately narrow and ordering-focused.
 We keep the DCM architecture, count-bin preprocessing, data split, optimizer, and denoising loss fixed, and change only the masked gene-position reveal policy.

 \paragraph{Molecular discrete diffusion for drug design.} Molecular generation has also begun to use masked or discrete diffusion over sequence-like chemical representations.
 GenMol \citep{lee2025genmol} applies discrete diffusion to SAFE molecular strings and supports de novo generation, fragment-constrained generation, hit generation, and lead optimization.
 This setting is useful for DPRM because molecule generation exposes many ordering-dependent decisions over masked SAFE tokens while already providing cheap validity, quality, and fragment-retention metrics.
-Our DPRM-GenMol pilot therefore isolates the ordering layer inside an otherwise fixed molecular generator, complementing broader work on graph and molecular diffusion models \citep{shi2020graphaf,vignac2022digress,xu2022geodiff}.
+The importance of ordering is not unique to diffusion: learned-order autoregressive models also learn state-dependent generation orders for molecular graphs \citep{wang2025learningorder}.
+Our DPRM-GenMol experiment therefore isolates the ordering layer inside an otherwise fixed molecular generator, complementing broader work on graph and molecular diffusion models \citep{shi2020graphaf,vignac2022digress,xu2022geodiff}.

 \paragraph{DNA regulatory-sequence modelling.} Generative modelling of regulatory DNA has increasingly moved from unconditional sequence generation toward function-aware design.
 Sequence-to-function predictors such as DeepSTARR and Enformer provide strong oracles for enhancer activity, gene expression, chromatin state and variant effects, making it possible to score candidate regulatory sequences in silico \citep{dealmeida2022deepstarr,avsec2021effective}.
 Generative approaches have also begun to directly design regulatory elements, ranging from deep generative models for promoter and enhancer design to diffusion-based frameworks such as DNA-Diffusion, which generates cell-type-specific regulatory elements and validates them with STARR-seq and endogenous perturbation assays \citep{zrimec2022controlling,dasilva2026designing}.
 More recently, masked discrete diffusion has been explored as a DNA foundation-model paradigm: D3LM reformulates DNA generation as discrete masked diffusion and reports strong regulatory-element generation performance, further suggesting that non-left-to-right generation is well matched to regulatory sequence design \citep{yang2026d3lm}.